GPNaslund/1dv610-l2/README.md

 // Get a QuizCategorySummary
 const categorySummary = quizResult.allCategorySummaries[0];
+categorySummary.toString() // Returns a string representation of the QuizCategorySummary.
+/*
+  "category: Category1, amount of questions: 20, amount of correct answers: 10, percentage of correct answers: 50%" */ categorySummary.toArray() // Returns an array containing the representation of the QuizCategorySummary.
+/*
-categorySummary.toString() // Returns a string representation of the QuizCategorySummary. categorySummary.toArray() // Returns an array containing the representation of the QuizCategorySummary. categorySummary.nameOfCategory // Gets the name of the category categorySummary.amountOfQuestions // Gets the amount of questions for that category categorySummary.amountOfCorrectAnswers // Gets the amount of correct answers
+  ["category: Category1", "amount of questions: 20", "amount of correct answers: 10", "percentage of correct answers: 50%"] */ categorySummary.nameOfCategory // Gets the name of the category categorySummary.amountOfQuestions // Gets the amount of questions for that category categorySummary.amountOfCorrectAnswers // Gets the amount of correct answers